x213212/RubikCuber/README.md

 ```

-# How to use Recursion correctly  like Ninja?
+# How to Recursion correctly  like Ninja?

 ```c#